marnen/knitting_symbols/README.md

 [Current list of symbols](symbols)

-## Getting the images
+## Using the images

-While you can use the SVG images as they appear in the code repository, I don't advise doing so: those files are optimized for easy editing, not file size, and some files may contain text in nonstandard fonts, so they may display improperly.
-Instead, I recommend getting the SVG files from a release package: the release versions of the files are smaller and have all text converted to paths.
+The easiest way to use these images is to download a release package from the [releases page](https://github.com/marnen/knitting_symbols/releases), unzip it, and have fun!
 The release package also contains local copies of the HTML documents that list the symbols, so you'll always know what images you have.

-### Downloading release packages

-This is the easier option for most people: just download a release from the [releases page](https://github.com/marnen/knitting_symbols/releases), unzip it, and have fun!
+If the available release packages aren't suitable for you, you can [build your own release package](#building-your-own-release-package).
+Most people won't need to do this, but if you need it, it's easy to do.

+Failing that, you can use the SVG images straight from the code repository, but I don't advise doing so: those files are optimized for easy editing, not file size, and some files may contain text in nonstandard fonts, so they may display improperly.
+The image files in the release packages are smaller and have all text converted to paths for reliable display.

 ### Building your own release package